mj19981995/modelmapper/user-manual/property-mapping.md

 # Converters

-Converters allow custom conversion to take place when mapping a source to a destination property.
+Converters allow custom conversion to take place when mapping a source to a destination property (see the general page on [Converters](/user-manual/converters/) for more info).

 Consider this converter, which extends AbstractConverter and converts a String to an uppercase String: